Understanding PBKDF2

 | scrypt | Memory-intensive, resistant to hardware attacks | Complex configuration. |

-Recommendation: For new systems, consider Argon2 (winner of the Password Hashing Competition) or bcrypt over PBKDF2.
+Recommendation: For new systems, prefer Argon2 (winner of the Password Hashing Competition) or bcrypt over PBKDF2.